reactjs/react.dev/beta/src/content/reference/react/StrictMode.md

 - Functions that you pass to [`useState`](/reference/react/useState), [`set` functions](/reference/react/useState#setstate), [`useMemo`](/reference/react/useMemo), or [`useReducer`](/reference/react/useReducer)
 - Some class component methods like [`constructor`](/reference/react/Component#constructor), [`render`](/reference/react/Component#render), [`shouldComponentUpdate`](/reference/react/Component#shouldcomponentupdate) ([see the whole list](https://reactjs.org/docs/strict-mode.html#detecting-unexpected-side-effects))

 If a function is pure, running it twice does not change its behavior because a pure function produces the same result every time.
-However, if a function is impure (for example, it mutates the data it receives), running that impure code twice tends to be noticeable (that's what makes it impure!)
+However, if a function is impure (for example, it mutates the data it receives), running it twice tends to be noticeable (that's what makes it impure!)
 This helps you spot and fix the bug early.

 **Here is an example to illustrate how double rendering in Strict Mode helps you find bugs early.**